-- From IBM Universal Access Responsive Web Application 2.7.0 onwards, new features, and server-side enhancements and defect fixes, are supported only in the most recent IBM Cúram Social Program Management version line, that is, 7.0.10 or later. - IBM Universal Access Responsive Web Application 2.6 continues to be supported for security updates and critical defect fixes only on older compatible versions of IBM Cúram Social Program Management, that is, 7.0.4 -7.0.9.
+- From IBM Social Program Management Design System 5.0.0 onwards, new features, server-side enhancements, and defect fixes are supported only in the most recent IBM Cúram Social Program Management version lines.
+Security fixes and defect fixes are supported on IBM Cúram Social Program Management 7.0.10-7.0.11. - The IBM Social Program Management Design System 3.x.x version line continues to be supported for security updates and critical defect fixes only on the older compatible version lines of IBM Cúram Social Program Management, 7.0.10 -7.0.11. - The IBM Social Program Management Design System 2.6 version line continues to be supported for security updates and critical defect fixes only on the older compatible version lines of IBM Cúram Social Program Management, 7.0.4 -7.0.9.

-For more information about the support strategy, see "Citizen Engagement support strategy" on page 34.
+For more information about the support strategy, see Citizen Engagement support strategy (on page 46).

-Note: From October 2019, new features, and server enhancements and defect fixes, are delivered only in the most recent version line.
+From October 2019, new features, and server enhancements and defect fixes, are delivered only in the most recent version line.